uwdb/VOCAL-UDF/README.md

 ```

 ## Reproduce Experiments
 The scripts to reproduce experiment results in our SIGMOD paper are located in the `scripts/reproduce` directory.
+We also provide all the cached [outputs](https://drive.google.com/file/d/1EP2h4889ZHbQnAxt1y8dIv6M62P-8zH6/view?usp=drive_link) and [logs](https://drive.google.com/file/d/1l44mU1aD4iJugqjvCaB9GZjU2Fp_eRYc/view?usp=drive_link) for the experiments.
 See `experiments/README.md` for more details.

 ## Work with Your Own Queries
 We provide a Command-Line Interface (CLI) to process your own queries over the CLEVRER, CityFlow-NL, and Charades datasets.